 So you’re building or rehabbing a jumping arena and you want to be sure you have the right amount of footing.
 Since sand is popular and affordable for most riding rings, that’s your go-to.
 It’s relatively inexpensive, easy to find, and has enough spring to protect your horse’s legs…if you have the right footing depth and type.

 And that’s where it gets tricky…

-If you want sand that provides protective cushion for your horse, then you’ll need the right depth of sand in your arena.
-High impact disciplines, like jumping, require more shock absorption in the footing to protect joints and ligaments, and that means you’ll need a deeper layer of sand in your ring.
+If you want footing that provides a protective cushion for your horse, then you’ll need the right depth of sand in your arena.
+High impact disciplines, like jumping, require more shock absorption in the footing to protect joints and dampen the force of impact, and that means you’ll need a deeper layer of sand in your ring.

 But if you’ve ever ridden in sand that’s too deep, you’ll know deeper isn’t always better.
-Footing that’s too deep feels less stable, is more fatiguing for your horse, and can lead to soft tissue injuries from straining through the deeper sand.
-And while shallow sand is more stable, it’s more jarring and causes excess wear and tear on your horse’s joints, especially if you’re doing more demanding work.
+Footing that rides too deep, is more fatiguing for your horse, and can lead to soft tissue injuries from straining through the deeper sand.

 Pro Tip: Dry sand will always feel deeper and looser than wet sand.
 So, moisture is key to preventing footing from becoming as shifty!

 - Having a lot of sand means that it’s going to be too deep – this will be true if the sand is not the right type or if it is allowed to get too dry.
 With the right sand type, additive and maintenance, the arena footing can be installed quite deep, to provide better cushion and shock absorption, but it won’t actually ride deep.